code-mentoring/learn/.github/ISSUE_TEMPLATE/feature_api.md

 ---
 name: 💡 Feature request - API
 about: Propose a new idea for the API
-labels: api, enhancement, help wanted
+labels: project:api, type:enhancement, help wanted
 ---

 ## The story: